jiyamathias/metamap/README.md

 # Installation
 To install this package, you need to install [Go](https://golang.org/) and set your Go workspace first.
-1. You can use the below Go command to install metamap-go
+1. You can use the below Go command to install metamap
 ```sh
 $ go get -u github.com/iqquee/metamap
 ```